LeandroParisi/WhatsappBot.exe/README.md

 # bot.ext_taon

+## Description:
+Whatsapp bot to automate sales experiences built with Venom Bot framework and Typescript

+## Setup:
 1) npm install
 2) npm start
 3) scan QR code with your whatsapp on phone to run it